-SEVEN Tons of Australian Gold.-On Tuesday three vessels arrived in the River Thames from Australia with the extraordinary quantity of upwards of seven tons of gold on board.
+SEVEN TONS OF AUSTRALIAN GOLD.-On Tuesday three vessels arrived in the River Thames from Australia with the extraordinary quantity of upwards of seven tons of gold on board.
 One of the ships the Eagle, was freighted with the largest amount of the precious metal ever known to arrive in one vessel, viz., 150,000 ounces (upwards of six tons) and of the value of more than £600,000.
 The Eagle also made the most rapid passage on record, having done the voyage from Melbourne to the Downs in 76 days.
 The other ships are the Sapphire from Sydney, with 14,668 ounces on board, and the Pelham, from Sydney, with 27,762 ounces.
 The Maitland also arrived a day or two since from Sydney, with 14,326 ounces.
-Great, however, as has been the wealth brought over by the Eagle, the ship Dido is expected in a few days, which will far surpass it, having on board 280,000 ounces, or about ten tons and a half of the precious metal.
-The Neptune, with 17,000 ounces; the Andromache, 42,051, ounces; and other ships, with as valuable freights, are nearly due.
+Great, however, as has been the wealth brought over by the Eagle, the ship Dido is expected in a few days, which will far surpass it, having on board 230,000 ounces, or about ten tons and a half of the precious metal.
+The Neptune, chips, with as valuable freights, are nearly due.

-Extension of Telegraphic Communication.-Local arrangements have been made in Belfast for the speedy erection of the magnetic telegraph on the line of railway between the capital of Ulster and the Irish metropolis.
+EXTENSION OF TELEGRAPHIC COMMUNICATION.-Local arrangements have been made in Belfast for the speedy erection of the magnetic elegraph on the line of railway between the capital of Ulster and the trial metropolis.